Coding Quests

 var speed: float = 5.0

-This works until you need equipment that modifies strength, a buff that temporarily doubles defense, or an enemy that uses the same stat system.
-You end up with base_strength, bonus_strength, total_strength, and a function that recalculates everything when anything changes.
-It doesn't scale.
+And honestly, for a jam game, fine.
+But it falls apart the moment you need equipment that modifies strength, a buff that doubles defense for ten seconds, or an enemy that shares the same system.
+You end up with base_strength, bonus_strength, total_strength, and one cursed function that recalculates everything whenever anything changes.
+I've maintained that function.
+Don't build it.

 The Resource Approach: Stats as Data

-Instead, model each stat as a Resource.
-This makes stats composable, serializable, and reusable:
+Model each stat as a Resource instead.
+Stats become composable, serializable, and reusable:

 GDScript